 • Writing (60 minutes)

-• During the oral part of the exam (speaking), candidates are tested in groups of two (15–18 minutes for the two candidates).
-Lots are drawn to determine the order of the candidates and the time of the oral exam.
-The oral exam is recorded for internal needs.
+• Candidates are tested in pairs for the oral part of the exam (Speaking) (15–18 minutes for 2 candidates).
+The order of candidates and the time of the oral exam are drawn by lot.
+The oral exam is recorded for internal purposes.

 Exam Rules